caltechlibrary/newt/template_engine_explained.md

 : (required) Holds the JSON described object received from the POST and encoded as content type `application/json`.

 `vars`
-: (optional) Holds any path variables found into the request URL path
+: (optional) Holds any path variables found into the request URL path and specified in the request path in the Newt configuration file.

 `document`
-: (optional) Holds any values set via the template configuration document propertyy or mapped into document from one or more external "vocabulary" YAML files.
-Vocabularies let you use common properties across templates without relying on a global namespace.
+: (optional) Holds any values set via the template configuration document, passed from the environment via the Newt configuration file.

 ## Two ways to run the template engine